Higher-order propagation of chaos in $L^2$ for interacting diffusions: Hierarchy bounds

-With the bounds given by Proposition~\ref{prop.ode-hierarchy-t0-iter} in hand, we are now ready to prove Theorem~\ref{thm.main-result-intro}.
+With the bounds given by Proposition~\ref{prop.ode-hierarchy-t0-iter} in hand, we are now ready to prove Theorem~\ref{thm.main-result-intro} in the restricted setting of this section.
 The heart of the proof is captured in the following lemma, which we will iterate to get the full result.